Blair (publisher)

 Blair (incorporated as The Carolina Wren Press, Inc.) is a literary small press publisher based in Durham, North Carolina, founded in 1976 as Carolina Wren Press by Judy Hogan.
 The press mainly publishes poetry (both full collections, and limited-edition chapbooks), but also publishes fiction and nonfiction, biography, autobiography, literary nonfiction by and/or about people of color, women, gay/lesbian issues, health and mental health topics in children's literature.

+In 2017, Carolina Wren Press acquired the name and titles of John F. Blair, a regional publisher founded in 1954 and based in Winston-Salem.
+Blair's published works included the works of Charles H. Whedbee.
+After acquiring Blair, the press changed its name to Blair Publishing.

 Each year, Blair honors one writer with the Doris Bakwin Award.
 As a literary small-press publisher, many members of the Board of Directors, as well as many previous judges for various contests, are volunteers from across the country.

-Mission

-As a small press, the publisher is different from many mainstream publishers for several reasons.
-First, it is nonprofit organization whose mission is to publish quality writing by writers historically neglected by mainstream publishing.
-And second, it seeks to develop diverse and vital audiences not simply through publishing, but also through outreach and educational programs.